rainyroads/twitter-saucenao/DMCA.md

 ### Malicious users versus Non-Malicious users
 Not all accounts that repost artwork are malicious.
 If you have been directed here by SauceBot, it means the account in question is malicious.

-We only quality an account as malicious when they:
+We only qualify an account as malicious when they:
 1) Do not provide credit to the original artists themselves (in the means of a link to the original artist and a mention to the original Twitter account where applicable)
 2) Block accounts of users that provide credit to the said artists for them